robert-mcintosh/roberts-book-store/README.md

    ```

 6. **Open in browser**:
-   Access the application at `http://localhost:8080/swagger-ui/index.html` (if applicable).
+   Access the application at `http://localhost:8080/swagger-ui/index.html`

 ## Usage